Reviews You Can Rely On

 Are you looking for a snowshoe that offers excellent balance, comfort, and user-friendly features for day hiking?
 The Tubbs Wilderness snowshoe is perfect for casual hikers, offering decent flotation, beginner-friendly bindings, and functional accessories like heel lifters.
 At a bargain price, its bindings have everything you need in a user-friendly snowshoe: they are ultra-comfortable, non-slip, and easy to put on and take off, even with bulky gloves or mittens.
 The Quick-Fit binding provides easy entry and exit and evenly tensioned support for all-hike-long comfort.
 The hollow aluminum Fit-Step 2.0 Frame is lightweight, durable, and tractioned enough for most terrains.

-While the Tubbs Wilderness's traction is suitable for gentle terrain or powder.
-If you're interested in more technical mountaineering, the Tubbs Mountaineer is more suitable.
-The Wilderness's tubular frame and mid-range-traction crampons are slippery on steep slopes.
-Many snowshoe models include jagged teeth that run the length of the shoe, and when wearing the Wilderness in steep terrain, we miss the side-stepping and descent security perimeter teeth afford.
-However, it is one of the only budget and beginner models with heel lifters, reducing calf fatigue when hiking uphill.
-The Wilderness is a well-rounded and featured option for those seeking comfort and easy use on a budget.
+The traction of the Tubbs Wilderness is suitable for gentle terrain or powder, but for more technical mountaineering, the Tubbs Mountaineer is a better choice.
+The tubular frame and mid-range-traction crampons are slippery on steep slopes.
+Many models feature jagged teeth that run the length of the shoe, and when wearing the Wilderness in steep terrain during testing, we miss the side-stepping and descent security perimeter teeth afford.
+Nevertheless, the Wilderness is one of the only budget and beginner models with heel lifters, reducing calf fatigue when hiking uphill.
+It is a well-rounded and featured option for those looking for comfort and easy use on a budget.

 Read more: Tubbs Wilderness review